jonschoning/espial/README.md

     If `ARCHIVE_METHODS` is unset/not-present, ArchiveBox will uses all plugins.

-    For additional information, refer to the [ArchiveBox repository](https://github.com/ArchiveBox/ArchiveBox)
+    For additional information and configuration, refer to the [ArchiveBox repository](https://github.com/ArchiveBox/ArchiveBox)

 Optional proxy settings for archive requests: